jfosterdavis/ZMAppFoundation/README.md

 ## Usage
 ### Adding custom menu items
-- append an array of ZMMenuItem to the ZMMenuItems.CustomItems in the initial view controller of the app.
+- append any number of `ZMMenuItem` to the `ZMMenuItems.CustomItems` in the initial view controller of the app.
 example:
 ```swift
 override func viewDidLoad() {